DHTMLX/gantt-docs/data/api/gantt_onaftertaskautoschedule_event.md

 @params:
 - task					object					the task object
-- startDate				Date					new start date
+- start					Date					a new start date
 - link					object					the link object that creates the constraint
 - predecessor			object					the predecessor task object

 @example:

-gantt.attachEvent("onAfterTaskAutoSchedule",function(task,startDate,link,predecessor){
+gantt.attachEvent("onAfterTaskAutoSchedule",function(task, start, link, predecessor){
     // any custom logic here
 });